hon9kon9ize/hk-corpus-pipeline/README.md

 The goal of this project is create a pipeline and tools for scraping and processing Cantonese text data.

+> **How this project works?**

+This project uses Github Actions to run a pipeline that scrapes text data from various sources, processes the data, and then pushes the data to a repository.

-| What kind of data are we looking for?
+> **What kind of data are we looking for?**

 We're not only looking for text data in Cantonese, but also any Hong Kong related information in general.
 This includes news articles, social media posts, and other forms of text data.

-| What would this data be used for?
+> **What would this data be used for?**

 The data collected will be used to create a corpus of Cantonese text data.
 This corpus can be used for various NLP tasks, such as training language models, sentiment analysis, and other text analysis tasks.

 ## Data Sources